 balletmore offers the standard September-May studio experience with class progression and performance opportunities.
-In addition, balletmore provides students with 9 week workshops through the new Wednesday Workshop program.
-New students also have the option of participating in a 9 week trial for technique classes prior to making a studio commitment.
+In addition, balletmore provides students with short-term workshops through the new Wednesday Workshop program.
+New students also have the option of participating in a two month trial for technique classes prior to making a studio commitment.

 We believe that a well-rounded and balanced curriculum of ballet technique and diverse styles of dance help to shape each dancer.
 To be adequately prepared for a professional career or attend classes in a professional setting, dancers need exposure to ALL the schools of classical ballet (Soviet, French, Italian, Balanchine/American, English, or Danish).
 It is no longer sufficient to train exclusively within one school.
 The balletmore faculty utilizes unique strength-building aspects of each school and integrates a blending of styles within the studio classes.